miroi/bagel_manual/source/molecule/molecule.rst

 Auxiliary basis sets
 ====================

-The following auxiliary basis sets are available in BAGEL library.
+The following MP2-fit basis sets are available in BAGEL.
 The basis set name can be used with the ``aux_basis`` keyword in the method block (refer to :ref:`mp2` for more details).

 * cc-pvdz-ri